vitor-correia10/m6-3-dbs--firebase/__exercises/exercise-2.md

 2. Initialize the Firebase app below your `firebaseConfig` declaration, as well as the `firebaseAppAuth` item.

+_This is where you will makee use of the `firebaseConfig` from the last exercise._

 ```js
 const firebaseApp = firebase.initializeApp(firebaseConfig);
 const firebaseAppAuth = firebaseApp.auth();